DamBarreto/dambarreto/README.md

 ### Hello there 👋
-I'm a fullstack webdev, data analyst [Linkedin](https://www.linkedin.com/in/adam-barreto)
+I'm a fullstack webdev, data analyst.
+Follow me at [Linkedin](https://www.linkedin.com/in/adam-barreto)

 <!--